 Magnificent Akaka Falls is not only the gemstone of the Akaka Falls State Park, which is located 11 miles off the northeastern Hilo Coast, but it is also one of Hawaii’s well-known treasures.

-A self-guided 0.4-mile scenic hike through tropical forest, past bamboo groves, wild orchids, and draping ferns will get you to your final destination.
+A self-guided 0.4-mile scenic hike through tropical forests, past bamboo groves, wild orchids, and draping ferns will get you to your final destination.

 This gorgeous Big Island waterfall descends 442 feet into a stream-eroded gorge, ensuring one-of-a-kind breathtaking scenery of a cascading paradise.

 The looping footpath not only allows you to enjoy the stunning views of Akaka Falls, but it also offers vistas of Kahuna Falls, the Akaka Falls State Park’s other notable waterfall.

 This is one of the best state parks on the Big Island of Hawaii!

 6. Be Mesmerized on the Hamakua Coast Scenic Drive

 If you’re after out-of-this-world views, then make sure to take your camera and go for a scenic drive along the Hamakua Coast to see nothing but pure perfection.